marco262/my_wiki/data/dnd/race/human.md

 **Elves.** "It's best not to wander into elven woods.
 They don't like intruders, and you'll as likely be bewitched as peppered with arrows.
 Still, if an elf can get past that damned racial pride and actually treat you like an equal, you can learn a lot from them."

 **Halflings.** "It's hard to beat a meal in a halfling home, as long as you don't crack your head on the ceiling -- good food and good stories in front of a nice, warm fire.
 If halflings had a shred of ambition, they might really amount to something."

 [[/div]]

 Where a single elf or dwarf might take on the responsibility of guarding a special location or a powerful secret, humans found sacred orders and institutions for such purposes.
 While dwarf clans and halfling elders pass on the ancient traditions to each new generation, human temples, governments, libraries, and codes of law fix their traditions in the bedrock of history.
 Humans dream of immortality, but (except for those few who seek undeath or divine ascension to escape death's clutches) they achieve it by ensuring that they will be remembered when they are gone.

 Although some humans can be xenophobic, in general their societies are inclusive.
 Human lands welcome large numbers of nonhumans compared to the proportion of humans who live in nonhuman lands.

 # Exemplars of Ambition

 Humans who seek adventure are the most daring and ambitious members of a daring and ambitious race.
-They seek to earn glory in the eyes of their fellows by am assing power, wealth, and fame.
+They seek to earn glory in the eyes of their fellows by amassing power, wealth, and fame.
 More than other people, humans champion causes rather than territories or groups.

 # Human Names and Ethnicities